5 Best Free Website Builders 2025: The Definitive List

 My Experience With Wix

-However, there are some drawbacks to the free plan.
-You’re limited to only 500MB of storage, meaning your site cannot be too large to have too many images.
-Additionally, while you do get a lot of customization options, I found Wix’s editor a little overwhelming with too many creative options at times – even on the free plan!
-If you do get stuck, Wix’s Help Center can guide you through its handy search bar directly in the editor.
+Unfortunately, there are some drawbacks to the free plan that I can’t ignore!
+You’re limited to only 500MB of storage, meaning your site can’t be too large or have too many images.
+And, while you do get a lot of customization options, I found Wix’s editor a little overwhelming at times because I could do anything.
+For simplicity, GoDaddy would be my choice, but Wix’s flexibility when it comes to design can’t be beat.
+That said, if you do get stuck, Wix’s Help Center can guide you through its handy search bar directly in the editor.

 Upgrade Cost: $17 per month